puppetlabs/puppet-docs/source/puppet/5.0/environments_creating.markdown

 * It can optionally contain an `environment.conf` file, which can locally override configuration settings, including `modulepath` and `manifest`.

 > Note: Environment names can contain lowercase letters, numbers, and underscores.
 They must match the following regular expression rule: \A[a-z0-9_]+\Z

+> Note: If you are using Hiera/puppet 5, remove the environment_data_provider setting.
+See link to using environment data for more information.

+ Related topics: [Using environment data][Using Environment Data]

 {:.Concept}
 ## Environment resources